luke-codewalker/websnaps/README.md

 # Websnaps

-Use your devices camera to take some snapshots.
+Use your device's camera to take some snapshots.
 Includes some filters and a delayed trigger.
 Go to https://luke-codewalker.github.io/websnaps/ and have fun!